martinaalvera/Documentation/admin_documentation/dashboard/metadata_config.rst

 --------

 :Documentation:
-	Define de image loaded in the application tile.
+	Define the image/icon loaded in the application tile.
 If no image URL is provided, the Dashboard loads this `icon <https://cdn4.iconfinder.com/data/icons/mosaicon-04/512/websettings-512.png>`_.

 :Example:
 	::